 Section 5.
 Guests: The Board shall have the authority to adopt and enforce reasonable rules and regulations regarding guests, visitors, relatives, and other temporary occupants in the community.

-Section 6. .
+Section 6.
+Prohibitions on Ownership.
 No Unit Owner shall in any way sell, attempt to sell, transfer or attempt to transfer any interest in any Unit to a corporation, partnership, limited liability company, or any other such entity, except for the sale or transfer of a Unit to the Association or the transfer of a Unit to an institutional first mortgagee of record which has acquired title through foreclosure or deed in lieu of foreclosure.
 Sales or transfers of Units to such entities as described above are prohibited, it being the intent to allow sales or transfers only to individuals and trusts.
 Any sale or transfer in violation of this provision is void and automatically disapproved on its face by the Association without requiring action on the part of the Association and shall not otherwise require the exercise of a right of first refusal by the Association.

 ARTICLE XI